Fergarram/research-vault/🗂 Cognitive Research/📁 Experiments/🔬 Experiment 001a - Parsing Markdown with Cellular Automata.md

 To get to the state of this publication, I had to try different ideas in paper and code, educate myself more on the topics of complexity and cellular automata.

-%%`@NOTE: This paragraph below should be written in Fernando.Works Only`%% If you're interested in reading more about them, please make sure to visit my Obsidian repository where my personal notes are visible.

-%%`Memory and sequential patterns`
-Compared to spatial pattern recognition which is what the ego cells are currently doing, sequential pattern recognition presents itself as another essential building block.

-Initially, I thought that some kind of memory was going to be needed to keep track of scopes (i.e. code block content vs paragraph content).
-Then, I thought maybe just spatial pattern recognition would be needed to identify scopes.
-But after realizing that links and inline-type blocks can wrap to new lines, nearest-neighboring rules can no longer solve the problem.
-This makes sense though.
-My original assumption about parsing markdown was that only top-down pattern recognition would be needed — my own sequential reading of the text went unnoticed by myself.

-This leaves me with either using a memory and/or using some kind of sequential pattern recognition cell type.
-I'm still not sure about how, but it's clear that since the nature of written language i.e. markdown is sequential, a cell for this would make sense to exist.
-%%

-%%`Walls and limits — Are these place cells?` Initially, I was thinking that there shouldn't be a need to keep track of walls, but this turned out to be necessary.
-Raycasting means collision and a ray cannot go forever into a boundless canvas.
-At least mentally for me that's not the case when I look at a text file — I know it has a start and an end.
-This is an important concept.
-I don't know if or how it translates into cells but there has to be a connection.
-%%

-%%`Spatial frameworks for modeling spatial systems` While I was working on this experiment I was also reading papers such as "A Framework for Intelligence and Cortical Function Based on Grid Cells in the Neocortex" by Numenta (linked at bottom of this page).
-This paper proposes a framework for model-making that's based on the spatial properties and representations of objects in time.
-This research is based on humans and other animals which exist in and perceive this three-dimensional and physical world.
-I'm bringing this up because I couldn't help myself but come to hypothesize that for a 2D world made up of symbols in a grid, there has to be a similar approach that requires some analogous form of 2D grid cells, which takes me back to the previous paragraph where I mentioned a kind of coordinate system.

-My new theory is that there has to be a similar framework for strictly two-dimensional grid-based spaces which requires the existance of multiple cell types or cell interactions.
-A universe's number of spatial dimensions and laws would determine how such a framework would be used.

-In this experiment's case, there are a few ideas I have in regards to defining a spatial framework for representing information about systems within this bi-dimensional world of markdown.
-%%

-%%`Underestimating the parsing problem`
-What I came to realize is that my mental model of markdown has some weaknesses — it's not as rigid as I thought.
-This complicated my process but at the same time it showed me how rigid models depend on hard non-overlapping rules.

-In my mental model, there's a high-level representation of markdown syntax which consists of the output it generates: headings 1 to 6, paragraphs, links, etc. I know that a heading 1 starts with a hash for example.
-But when it came to the feature-level of rules, I found myself improvising or rather discovering the neighboring rules as I set myself to do so.

-What this means is that I came up with neighboring rules via trial-and-error only to figure out there could be a ton.
-I could argue that the high-level representation is based on my direct experience of the output or the actual rendering of the output HTML — Everything is text, Headings are big and vary in size, links are blue and clickable, lists have indentation and bullet points, code has a colored background, etc.

-I've been trying to map a visual representation (rendered HTML) into a symbolic representation with specific syntactical rules which I did not permit myself to be fully strict about (like a real parser would).

-What I suspect is that we are always trying to figure out the low-level or "feature" details about our high-level models.
-Constantly re-evaluating them.
-This is where learning or genetic algorithms could play a role.

-What I've also realized is that there's a million ways to solve the same problems.
-Using the specific cell types I developed and the neighboring rules I came up with are just one of many possible solutions.
-It's up to selection to find the most optimized one for the situation or world where it exists.

-For example, I initially thought that some kind of memory would be needed to keep track of the heading level (1..6) considering that each cell can only access their direct neighbors.
-But then realized that it could also be solved by some kind of ray casting cell — if the right most `#` cell can raycast to the left asking something about them than it can infer something about itself.
-%%

 ## Concluding observations

-%%`@NOTES: Concluding this experiment`
 - Cellular Automata Tissue as attractor mechanism (attractor being markdown syntax)
 - Custom cell types and pre-wiring give tissue super powers
 - Code pipeline for working with OpenCL
 - No implemente ray-casting (por performance aunque no tengo evidencia)
 - Lo importante es definir el problema a resolver o el "mundo" en que se "sobrevive".
 - Talk about problems and other ideas?
 Or promote my wiki so that they can read my personal notes?
-%%

 ---